-- Completed SOPHAS application - Undergraduate degree from an accredited university with GPA (overall and major) of at least 3.0. - Personal statement/statement of purpose (recommended length is 500 words) - Resume - 2 letters of recommendation - TOEFL scores are required if language of instruction for prior degrees was not English - o Paper-based test: 550 - o Computer administered test: 233 - Internet-based test: 60 (reading score, writing score, and listening score) - Transcript evaluation from WES or ECE for foreign transcripts.
-Please reach out to us if you are having programs with your evaluation due to COVID-19.
+- Completed SOPHAS application - Undergraduate degree from an accredited university; GPA (overall and major) of at least 3.0 preferred. - Personal statement/statement of purpose (at least 500 words) - Background in the field: at least one year of experience in public health or related field - Resume - Two letters of recommendation, also known as evaluations - for your application to be deemed complete, SOPHAS requires 3 evaluations. - TOEFL scores are required if language of instruction for prior degrees was not English - Transcript evaluation from WES or ECE for foreign transcripts.
+Please reach out to us if you are having programs with your evaluation due to COVID-19. - GRE or MCAT scores.
+Click here for information on how to submit scores.
+Please use the CUNY SPH SOPHAS code 7914. - Applicants with a 3.0 GPA or above may waive the standardized test requirement.